This is a helpful guide discussing whether Canon or Nikon is right for you.

 Canon EOS M50

-There are so many things to appreciate about this camera.
+There are so many things to appreciate about the Canon EOS M50.
 It has the most advanced sensors and image processors and an interchangeable lens.

 Not only that, but a 24,1 MP APS-C CMOS sensor, DIGIC 8 image processor, dual pixel CMOS AF, and 5 axis image stabilization system all tucked neatly into a small and compact body.